niklaskks/api-docs/source/index.md

 In the example you have to exchange `{CP_ID}` with a valid content project id and `{OBJ_ID}` with a valid object id. *Keep in mind that this is not the UID but the object ID given by the platform!*.

-`{force}` is a query parameter which is used to define wether the content request should discard and regenerate existing content.
+`{force}` is a query parameter which is used to define whether the content request should discard and regenerate existing content.
 This parameter is optional: If you didn't use the force parameter the default action is **force=false**.

 - **?force=false** (default): content is requested if this object has no existing content.
 Otherwise no action is taken.
 - - **?force=true**: existing content will be discarded and regenerated